-In vehicles with an automatic transmission (as opposed to a manual or standard transmission) there is a torque converter between the engine and the transmission.
-This increases the output of the engine and gives more drive power to the rear wheels.
+There is a torque converter between the engine and the transmission in vehicles with an automatic transmission (as opposed to a manual or standard transmission).
+This feature increases the output of the engine and gives more drive power to the rear wheels.

-A fluid coupling mechanism inside the torque converter is what actually connects the transmission to the engine.
-This multiplies the torque to about 90% efficiency.
+A fluid coupling mechanism inside the torque converter connects the transmission to the engine, which multiplies the torque to about 90% efficiency.

-The flow of hydraulic fluid is controlled by the engine control module (ECM) or powertrain control module (PCM).
-It sends commands to the solenoids on the torque converter clutch (TCC), which engage the torque converter and increase drive efficiency.
-In some vehicles, there may be a dedicated computer for the transmission, known as the transmission control module (TCM).
+The hydraulic fluid flow is controlled by the engine control module (ECM) or powertrain control module (PCM).
+It sends commands to the solenoids on the torque converter clutch (TCC), engaging the torque converter and increasing drive efficiency.
+There may be a dedicated computer for the transmission in some vehicles, known as the transmission control module (TCM).

 What Are The Symptoms Of The P0741 Code?

 There is sometimes no difference in engine performance when the P0741 trouble code is active.
-The most common are normally mild, and can include:
+The most common usually are mild and can include:

 - Activation of the check engine light